security-as-code/community/README.md

 ### Discussions

-For those who are brand new to OpenFeature and want to chat or get redirected to the appropriate place for a specific question, feel free to join [the Slack channel]().
+For those who are brand new to the project and want to chat or get redirected to the appropriate place for a specific question, feel free to join [the Slack channel]().

 ### Calendar

-The community calendar contains all the upcoming OpenFeature meetings and events.
+The community calendar contains all the upcoming project meetings and events.
 You can access it via:

 - [Web]()
 - [Google Calendar]()